 Why your child needs to learn how to get dressed

-Getting dressed is about more than just putting on or taking off clothes.
-It helps your child develop many other skills, including:
+Also, getting dressed helps your child develop many other skills, including:

 - fine motor skills as she learns to fasten buttons and zips